Are Web Apps the Future for B2B Businesses?

 How Are Web Apps Different from Native Mobile Apps?

 To understand why Web apps are valuable, it’s important to recognize how they differ from their cousin, the native mobile app.
-These apps are built for a specific platform, most commonly Android OS (for Android smartphones) or iOS (for Apple devices).
+These apps are for a specific platform, most commonly Android OS (for Android smartphones) or iOS (for Apple devices).
 They are downloaded from an app store or via the web and are then installed and run on the local device.

 Advantages of Web Apps for B2B Businesses